errsole/errsole.js/README.md

 ### Proxy Middleware Configuration

 Should you encounter issues accessing port 8001, possibly due to firewall constraints, or if you prefer to host the Errsole Web Dashboard on your primary domain/port, configure the Errsole Proxy Middleware in your application.
-Here is how:
+Follow these steps:

+1. Specify the custom path for the Errsole Web Dashboard during the initialization of Errsole.
+2. Integrate the Errsole Proxy Middleware into your app.

+**Example:**

 ```javascript
 const errsole = require('errsole');